gpablocaraballo/books-challenge/README.md

     _BookList: Show the result of the graphql books request, show each book item._

-    _BookList/Item: Show each item with the Delete operation, if you click it, a model appears to confirm the delete action._
+    _BookList/Item: Show each item with the Delete operation, if you click it, a modal appears to confirm the delete action._

     _Modal: Its a generic modal to confirm the delete process._
 ```